TomFrost/Toady/README.md

 ## Toady has a purpose in life
 I wrote Toady in 2013 to help manage my dev team's IRC room.
 There are other bots, but this is the magical mix of features that few of the others had:
 - Written in Javascript, so practically anyone can extend it
 - Dead-simple command framework, so new commands are no more than a few lines of code away
 - Can develop on it and test mods without restarting (/msg Toady viewmod modcontrol)
 - Can restrict its commands by its own global permissions as well as channel and NickServ permissions on the IRC server itself
 - Since it's Node.js, making mods do crazy stuff like hosting websites to view channel logs right within Toady is as simple as `npm install express`

 ## Obligatory Copyright
-Toady is Copyright ©2013 Tom Frost
+Toady is Copyright ©2013 Tom Frost.